-The letter U, becomes Savitri of adolescent age with white complexion, having Taarksya bird as conveyance and having a discus in her hand.
+The letter U, becomes Savitri of adolescent age with a white complexion, having Taarksya bird as conveyance and having a discus in her hand.

-The letters A and others originate from the eternal radiance (Brahman) who assumes the form of Pranava.
+The letters A and others originate from the eternal radiance (Brahman) which assumes the form of Pranava.
 Inhaling through the left nostril for 16 Matras with the meditation on letter A, retaining for 64 Matras with the meditation of U, the yogi should exhale through the right nostril for 32 Matras, meditating on the letter M.

-Likewise, he should repeat again and again.
+Likewise, he should repeat it again and again.

 Pranayama: Purification of Susumna and others

-For the purification of Susumna, the Yogi who is having self-control and taking moderate and nutritious food should assume Padmasana, inhale through the left nostril, retain it in Kumbhaka for a period which is convenient to his ability, and expel through the right nostril.
+For the purification of Susumna, the Yogi who is having self-control and taking moderate and nutritious food should assume Padmasana, inhale through the left nostril, retain it in Kumbhaka for a period which is convenient to his ability, and expel it through the right nostril.

-Then he should inhale through the same nostril (right), hold it, and expel through another nostril.
+Then he should inhale through the same nostril (right), hold it, and expel it through another nostril.
 For those, who are always practicing like this observing the rules prescribed alternatively through right and left nostrils, Nadis are purified within three months.

 He should practice eighty Kumbhakas four times daily: at dawn, noon, twilight, and midnight.
 In the early stage, there is perspiration.
-Similarly, in the middle stage, there is a tremor of the body.
+Similarly, in the middle stage, there is a tremor in the body.
 In the advanced stage, levitation.
-Padmasana is prescribed for all the stages.
+Padmasana is prescribed for all stages.
 The perspiration should be massaged.
 The strength and lightness of the body will be the results.

 In the initial stages, food consisting of milk and ghee alone should be taken.
 In the advanced stages, no such adherence is obligatory.

-The control over animals like lions, elephants, and tigers is possible if practiced gradually.
+Control over animals like lions, elephants, and tigers is possible if practiced gradually.
 Likewise, One should control Prana.